bsc-pm/dlb/README.md

 TALP (Tracking Application Live Performance) is the module used to gather performance data from the application.
 The data can be obtained during the execution or as a report at the end.

+## Branching Strategy

+Please note that the `main` branch is used as the development branch for this project.
+It may contain experimental features and is not guaranteed to be stable.
+For stable releases, please refer to the tagged versions in the repository.

 ## Installation